alan-turing-institute/QUIPP-pipeline/README.md

 2. Run `make` in the top level QUIPP-pipeline directory to run all syntheses (one per file).
 The output for `run-inputs/example.json` can be found in `synth-output/example/`.
+It will consist of:
+   - one or more syntehtic data sets, based on the orignal data (as specified in `example.json`), called `synthetic_data_1.csv`, `synthetic_data_2.csv`, ...
+   - the file `metrics.json`, containing the applicable utility and privacy scores for the synthesis

 3. `make clean` removes all synthetic output and generated data.